DinoHub/clearml-data-migration/README.md

   - Scalar
   - Plots
   - Debug samples

-- **Tasks**: Similarly, tasks with the same statuses (**created, in_progress, stopped, closed, failed, completed, queued, published, publishing,** and **unknown**) will be included in the migration, along with all metadata under their respective tabs, unless stated otherwise in the "Data that will not be migrated" section.

-- **Pipelines**: Pipelines that are in any of the aforementioned statuses will also be migrated, including all metadata under their respective tabs, unless specified otherwise in the "Data that will not be migrated" section.

 - **S3 Data**: If files inside your S3 bucket are too large to be transferred, you can approach Jovan from AI-Engineering Cluster to perform backend transfer of data from `<Source Environment>` ➔ `<Target Environment>` on your behalf.
   **⚠️ Please note that the file structure of the folder [E.g: clearml-data/ProjectA/published-train-mnist-2.2bb892d3fe154e19bdd43209b0e09d1a/models/mnist.pt] must remain unchanged during this process.**